CINPLA/expipe-cinpla-legacy/expipe-plugin-cinpla/docs/examples.rst

 Now modules are loaded to the firebase server and depth registration is promted to the user.

-.. todo: probefile etc.
+.. todo:: probefile etc.

 **Data processing**::

   $ expipe process-openephys ACTION-ID

-.. todo: Detail the processing: ground channels, cmr vs car, filtering, probe
+.. todo:: Detail the processing: ground channels, cmr vs car, filtering, probe

 Manual spikesoring with phy::